durgesh-k/stock_market_app/README.md

-Stock Market App - README
+# Stock Market App - README
 Welcome to the Stock Market App built with Flutter!
-This app is designed to provide real-time stock updates and supports a voice calling feature for communication between users.
+This app is designed to provide real-time stock updates and supports a voice-calling feature for communication between users.
 This README will guide you through setting up, testing, and using the app, including details about the app's API integrations and usage instructions.

 # Table of Contents
 1. App Setup